- Travel With Us

 GRT tracks ridership on a regular basis.
 If a rider takes two buses to get to their destination, this counts as one revenue ride.

-As shown above, the overall trend of GRT's system ridership in 2016 is slightly lower than 2015 levels.
-This decline may be due to multiple factors, including service impacts from construction detours, annual fare increases, and non-local factors such as lower fuel prices.
-We anticipate ridership to grow with service improvements planned from 2017 to 2021.
-We expect the completion of ION light rail in early 2018 to support GRT ridership growth as well.
+As shown above, the overall trend of GRT's system ridership has been slightly lower than the previous year.
+This trend is consistent with transit agencies across the country, and may be due to multiple factors, including service impacts from construction detours, annual fare increases, and non-local factors such as lower fuel prices.
+We anticipate ridership to grow with service improvements planned for the next five years, as well as the start of ION light rail service in 2018.

 A GRT bus is considered on-time if it departs a scheduled timepoint no more than 3 minutes late.